rickmurdock/notes/WebSecurityIntroduction.md

 #### Stealing credentials

-* JavaScript and HTML are used to steal credentials instead of cookies.
+* `JavaScript` and `HTML` are used to steal credentials instead of `cookies`.
 A targeted website's login page is cloned and it is served to a victim.

 ##### Example